 Objects: Objects are the most basic entities that are stored in S3.
 Every object contains data, metadata, and a key.
 Metadata is data about the data and provides basic information about the data stored in an object.
 Metadata is stored in a set of name-value pairs, used to describe the information associated with the object.

-Keys: A key is the name assigned to an object that uniquely identifies an object inside a Bucket.
+Keys: A key is the name assigned to an object that uniquely identifies it inside a bucket.
 All objects in a bucket have one key associated with them.

 Bucket: Just like a folder, a Bucket is the container where you store objects.
 Buckets are created at root level, and do not have a filesystem hierarchy.
 More specifically, you can have multiple Buckets, but you cannot have sub-Buckets within a Bucket.
 Buckets are the containers for objects, and you can control (create, delete, and list objects in the Bucket) access to it, view access logs for it, and select the geographical region where Amazon S3 will store the Bucket.